J. A. Green (photographer): Bibliography

-Although during his lifetime Jonathan Adagogo Green didn't publish books himself, some of his photographs were reproduced in magazines and in the photobook Benin the surrounding country, inhabitants, customs and trade (The “Journal of Commerce” printing works, Liverpool 1897) by James Pinnock.
+Although during his lifetime Green didn't publish books himself, some of his photographs were reproduced in magazines and in the photobook Benin the surrounding country, inhabitants, customs and trade (The “Journal of Commerce” printing works, Liverpool 1897) by James Pinnock.

 Reception

 In their monographic work about Green, Martha G. Anderson and Lisa Aronson, and contributors Christraud M. Geary as well as Nigerian writers Ebiegberi Joe Alagoa and Tam Fiofori published their studies along with 350 of Green's images from archives, publications, and photographic albums about colonial events.

 As Robert Cochran from the University of Arkansas wrote in his review of the book African Photographer J. A. Green: Reimagining the Indigenous and the Colonial, "[...] he was both energetically productive and remarkably adroit in serving both indigenous and colonial clienteles. [...]
 When he set up shop, his work was appreciated and rewarded by two very different communities."
 His "strategic use of initials on his business cards and stamps [...] disguised his African origins", which was part of his working with colonial-era officials.

 Photographs attributed to Green and accessible online can be found in the Jones Collection of the Bristol Archives and the United Africa Company collection of the Unilever Archives in London.
 Additionally, seventy photographs are held at the British Museum.
 There is also an album of his photographs in the Eliot Elisofon Photographic Archives of the National Museum of African Art in Washington, DC, which is not available online (Nigeria Photograph Album ca. 1890–1900).